madsters/krachmacher.fileupload/README.md

-# Web-Fileuploader for Musicbox
+# Web-Fileuploader and Merger for Audiobookbox
 Made for Used radiod, created by Bob Rathbone.
 (Credits here)[https://bobrathbone.com/raspberrypi/pi_internet_radio.html]

 ## What it does
 When File is uploaded the MP3s scanned for ID3 Tags.
 Then the files will be merged with ffmpeg, then renamed and the ID3 Tags will be added to the merged file.
 In the end the files will be copied to an other location and the old files will be deleted.
+That means this is NOT a merger or converter.
+It's just an uploader.

 -------
 ## Installation